FoxxMD/discoFoxx/README.md

     * Prioritized event handle
         * Events ordered by Bot (Pre), User, Bot (Post)
         * Allows developers to write custom bots their users can continue to extend
-    * All feature functionality as modules
+    * All feature functionality as modules/classes

 ## Installation